scheme-requests-for-implementation/srfi-126/srfi-126.md

 if the keys on which they are called are not mutated while they remain in use as keys in the hashtable.

-An implementation may initialize its hash functions with a salt value at program startup, meaning they are not guaranteed to return the same values for the same inputs across multiple runs of a program.
+An implementation may initialize its hash functions with a random salt value at program startup, meaning they are not guaranteed to return the same values for the same inputs across multiple runs of a program.
+If however the environment variable `SRFI_126_HASH_SEED` is set before program startup, then the salt value is derived from the value of this environment variable in a deterministic manner.

 - `(equal-hash obj)` (procedure)